ttu/ruuvitag-sensor/README.md

 __NOTE:__ On Windows Bleson works only with _Python 3.6_.

-__NOTE:__ On macOS only Data Format 5 works as macOS doesn't advertise MAC-address and only DF5 has MAC in sensor payload.
+__NOTE:__ On macOS only Data Format 5 works as macOS doesn't advertise MAC-address and only DF5 has MAC in sensor payload. `RuuviTag`-class doesn't work with macOS.

 ## Examples